-We account for investments in Servicer Advances, which include the basic fee component of the related MSR (the "servicer advance investments"), as financial instruments, in instances where our subsidiary, NRM, is not the named servicer.
+We account for Servicer Advance Investments, which include the basic fee component of the related MSR, as financial instruments, in instances where our subsidiary, NRM, is not the named servicer.

-We have elected to account for the servicer advance investments at fair value.
-Accordingly, we estimate the fair value of the servicer advance investments at each reporting date and reflect changes in the fair value of the servicer advance investments as gains or losses.
+We have elected to account for the Servicer Advance Investments at fair value.
+Accordingly, we estimate the fair value of the Servicer Advance Investments at each reporting date and reflect changes in the fair value of the Servicer Advance Investments as gains or losses.

-We recognize interest income from our servicer advance investments using the interest method, with adjustments to the yield applied based upon changes in actual or expected cash flows under the retrospective method.
-The Servicer Advances are not interest-bearing, but we accrete the effective rate of interest applied to the aggregate cash flows from the Servicer Advances and the basic fee component of the related MSR.
+We recognize interest income from our Servicer Advance Investments using the interest method, with adjustments to the yield applied based upon changes in actual or expected cash flows under the retrospective method.
+The servicer advances are not interestbearing, but we accrete the effective rate of interest applied to the aggregate cash flows from the servicer advances and the basic fee component of the related MSR.

-We categorize servicer advance investments under Level 3 of the GAAP hierarchy because we use internal pricing models to estimate the future cash flows related to the servicer advance investments that incorporate significant unobservable inputs and include assumptions that are inherently subjective and imprecise.
-In order to evaluate the reasonableness of our fair value determinations, we engage an independent valuation firm to separately measure the fair value of our Servicer Advances investment.
+We categorize Servicer Advance Investments under Level 3 of the GAAP hierarchy because we use internal pricing models to estimate the future cash flows related to the Servicer Advance Investments that incorporate significant unobservable inputs and include assumptions that are inherently subjective and imprecise.
+In order to evaluate the reasonableness of our fair value determinations, we engage an independent valuation firm to separately measure the fair value of our Servicer Advance Investments.
 The independent valuation firm determines an estimated fair value range based on its own models and issues a "fairness opinion" with this range.

-Our estimations of future cash flows include the combined cash flows of all of the components that comprise the servicer advance investments: existing advances, the requirement to purchase future advances and the right to the basic fee component of the related MSR.
-The factors that most significantly impact the fair value include (i) the rate at which the servicer advance balance declines, which we estimate is approximately \$0.8 billion per year on average over the weighted average life of the investment held as of December 31, 2016, (ii) the duration of outstanding Servicer Advances, which we estimate is approximately nine months on average for an advance balance at a given point in time (not taking into account new advances made with respect to the pool), and (iii) the UPB of the underlying loans with respect to which we have the obligation to make advances and own the basic fee component.
+Our estimations of future cash flows include the combined cash flows of all of the components that comprise the Servicer Advance Investments: existing advances, the requirement to purchase future advances and the right to the basic fee component of the related MSR.
+The factors that most significantly impact the fair value include (i) the rate at which the servicer advance balance declines, which we estimate is approximately \$0.4 billion per year on average over the weighted average life of the investment held as of December 31, 2017, (ii) the duration of outstanding servicer advances, which we estimate is approximately nine months on average for an advance balance at a given point in time (not taking into account new advances made with respect to the pool), and (iii) the UPB of the underlying loans with respect to which we have the obligation to make advances and own the basic fee component.

-As described above, we recognize income from servicer advance investments in the form of (i) interest income, which we reflect as a component of net interest income and (ii) changes in the fair value of the Servicer Advances, which we reflect as a component of other income.
+As described above, we recognize income from Servicer Advance Investments in the form of (i) interest income, which we reflect as a component of net interest income and (ii) changes in the fair value of the Servicer Advance Investments, which we reflect as a component of other income.

-We remit to our servicers a portion of the basic fee component of the MSR related to our servicer advance investments as compensation for acting as servicer, as described in more detail under "-Our Portfolio-Servicing Related Assets-Servicer Advances."
+We remit to our servicers a portion of the basic fee component of the MSR related to our Servicer Advance Investments as compensation for acting as servicer, as described in more detail under "-Our Portfolio-Servicing Related Assets-Servicer Advances."
 Our interest income is recorded net of the servicing fees owed to our servicers.